 1. Recognize that you may not know what your customers need.
 Are you focused on what the ultimate end-user of your products or services really wants?
-If your customer is not the end-user, you’ll need to learn about the broader market’s unmet needs and aim your value proposition at your customer’s customer.
+If your customer is not the end-user, then you’ll need to learn about the broader market’s unmet needs and aim your value proposition at your customer’s customer.
 Address current gaps in your customer’s value proposition.
 Do not fall into the trap of creating new products until you have validated the market demand with analytics.

 2. Open your thinking.
 Open your business to new and different models, including building more service into your value proposition.
 Understanding real value is fairly straightforward.
-Begin with interviews that look at the outcomes customers want to have as a result of purchasing from you, and focus on adding value to all your customer touch points—not just the product or service.
+Begin with interviews that look at the outcomes customers want as a result of purchasing from you, and focus on adding value to all your customer touch points—not just the product or service.

-3. Incorporate a “market-back” entire organization.
+3. Incorporate a “market-back” organization.
 Break away from product-forward strategy limitations.
 With a business orientation driven by specific markets, resource allocation can be more clearly defined.
 Additionally, with well-crafted charters, all team members will know their role in achieving a common strategy and innovation process.
 Drive decisions with an emphasis on meeting customer values, how you go to market, and how you position your business in the competitive landscape.